GoogleChrome/web.dev/src/site/content/en/blog/periodic-background-sync/index.md

 layout: post
 title: Richer offline experiences with the Periodic Background Sync API
 subhead:
-  Sync your web app's data in the background for a more-like experience
+  Sync your web app's data in the background for a more app-like experience
 authors:
   - jeffposnick
   - joemedley